laipn/company-fit/README.md

 - [ ] Some Core values given
 - [ ] No Core values given
 - [ ] Company does not have core values
-- [ ] Assesee states company is too small to have core values
+- [ ] assessee states company is too small to have core values

 **Follow Up**: "Can you give an example of how you (or your management) employed these values in the past?"

 - [ ] Concrete example given
 - [ ] Vague example given
-- [ ] Assesee cannot recall
+- [ ] assessee cannot recall
 - [ ] N/A

 **Question**: "Does your company do Q&As?.
 If not, why not?"